markvoelker/blog_test/content/posts/2015-09-25-defcore-misconceptions-1.md

   the TC says a Capability is going away in the future, no points are awarded even if the Capability isn't gone yet.
 * [Complete](http://git.openstack.org/cgit/openstack/defcore/tree/doc/source/process/CoreCriteria.rst#n61): **trailing** (sort of).
 If the capability is plugin dependent, all plugins have to support it.
-That doesn't always happen immediatly when a feature is released (unless the project requires it) so we'll call that a trailing indicator.
+That doesn't always happen immediately when a feature is released (unless the project requires it) so we'll call that a trailing indicator.
 * [Stable](http://git.openstack.org/cgit/openstack/defcore/tree/doc/source/process/CoreCriteria.rst#n58): **trailing**.
 The capability has to have been present in 3 or